- Skip Ahead to

 Premium Teams in Free Organizations offer:

-- Private Teams within Organizations - Working on confidential material?
-Premium Team Members have the option to hide their Team name from the Team Browser.
+- Private teams within Organizations - Working on confidential material?
+Premium team members have the option to hide their team name from the Team Basics.

-- Priority Support - Premium plans get a dedicated Account Manager to help them use Asana, and jump to the front of the line for support.
+- Priority Support - Premium plans jump to the front of the line for support.